bahrus/xtal-sip/README.md

 1. A flat, streamable list of link tags, placed strategically to fit the loading sequence of files as flexibly as possible.
 2. A hierarchical look-up that recognizes sub-scoping, all in one place, tailored specifically for JS.

 Having two potentially overlapping lists like this is admittedly [a bit irregular](https://www.youtube.com/watch?v=eOnTnQNNfvg).
-I can see ways one of these mapping systems could be used to auto-generate the other.
-Or maybe some uber mapping system, not recognized by the browser (like package-lock.json?) could be used to generate both.
+Maybe some uber mapping system, not recognized by the browser (like package-lock.json?) could be used to generate both.
+Bundlers could probably be trained to look at the code at generate, at build time, the optimal link / importmap combination.

-But I don't see a way around acknowledging the existence of both of these, as far as the browser runtime.
+But I don't see a way around acknowledging the existence of both of these mappings, as far as the browser runtime.

 ## Language of the middle

-An extra challenge posed by [shoelace.style](https://shoelace.style/?id=quick-start) and [ionic](https://ionicframework.com/docs/intro/cdn#ionic-framework-cdn) is that their CDN requires not one but two references -- one to a bundled js file, the other to a css file.
+An extra challenge posed by [shoelace.style](https://shoelace.style/?id=quick-start) and [ionic](https://ionicframework.com/docs/intro/cdn#ionic-framework-cdn) is that their CDN requires not one but two references -- one to a bundled js file, the other to a bundled css file.
 I suspect other design libraries built with Stencil will follow suit (and probably have).

 It's also been my experience that, with web components, [when it comes to fonts](https://github.com/bahrus/scratch-box), referencing a css file that needs to be placed outside any ShadowDOM is a common need.

-How should we modify the conditionalImport function to accommodate both js reference(s) and css reference(s) that need to be added (say) to document.head?
+How should we modify the conditionalImport function to accommodate both js reference(s) and css reference(s), some of them needing to be added (say) to document.head?

 This is subject to change as the CSS/stylesheet modules / constructible stylesheet proposals flap in the wind, but I'm thinking: